andrewralon/op1-midi/README.md

 - **Pumping sidechain feel** — automate Volume on two tracks so one ducks while the other swells.
 - **Call and response** — run an inverted LFO on a second melody track so phrases naturally dovetail rather than stack.

 The active LFO list marks inverted clips with `[inv]` so you can tell them apart at a glance.
+The waveform preview draws each track's curve in its own color.

 #### Buttons